vtnaka/data-science-ml-projects/README.md

-# data-science-projects
+# Data Science Projects
-Repository for some data science projects that I'm working on
+Repository for some data science projects that I'm working on, using datasets obtained form Kaggle.